7 MIN READ | START A PROJECT

 For those who can’t afford a professional copywriter or prefer doing it all yourself, here are some secrets to having good content for your website.
 Feel free to use this information for your SOPs, creative briefs for your freelancers, or in developing an editorial process for your internal staff.

-The best place to get started is by reviewing Google’s SEO Starter Guide.
-This guide offers a good foundational for learning how search engines engage with and rank your web content.
+Reviewing Google’s SEO Starter Guide is a great starting point.
+This guide offers a good foundation for learning how search engines engage with and rank your web content.
 It also covers more complex topics to guide you toward having a ‘searchable’ website along with the criteria to avoid penalties and low ranking.

 How often do you produce or publish web content that focuses on dull information about your business?